Donate now

 Dr Béatrice Lauby-Secretan (Head, IARC Handbooks of Cancer Prevention Programme), Evidence Synthesis and Classification Branch (ESC), IARC

-Dr Harriet Rumgay (Postdoctoral Scientist), Cancer Surveillance Branch (CSU), IARC
+Dr Harriet Rumgay (Epidemiologist), Cancer Surveillance Branch (CSU), IARC

 Dr Carol De Carvalho (Scientist, GEM)